Legal Studies Degree Online and On Campus

-Legal Studies Associate in Applied Science Degree (A.A.S.)
+Legal Studies Associate in Applied Science Degree (AAS)

-Legal Studies Bachelor of Science Degree (B.S.)
+Legal Studies Bachelor of Science Degree (BS)

 Compliance Certificate Program